wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 That which creätes and sustains the world — you may call it God or providence; but ultimately, you are the proof that God exists, not the other way round.
 For, before any question about God can be put, you must be there to put it.

-**Q:**&ensp;God is an experience in time, but the experiencer is timeless.
+**Q:**&ensp;God is an experiënce in time, but the experiëncer is timeless.

-**M:**&ensp;Even the experiencer is secondary.
+**M:**&ensp;Even the experiëncer is secondary.
 Primary is the infinite expanse of consciousness, the eternal possibility, the immeasurable potential of all that was, is and will be.
 When you look at anything, it is the ultimate you see, but you imagine that you see a cloud or a tree.

 Learn to look without imagination, to listen without distortion; that is all.
-Stop attributing names and shapes to the essentially nameless and formless; realise that every mode of perception is subjective, that what is seen or heard, touched or smelled, felt or thought, expected or imagined is in the mind and not in reälity, and you will experience peace and freedom from fear.
+Stop attributing names and shapes to the essentially nameless and formless; realise that every mode of perception is subjective, that what is seen or heard, touched or smelled, felt or thought, expected or imagined is in the mind and not in reality, and you will experiënce peace and freedom from fear.

 Even the sense of ‘I am’ is composed of the pure light and the sense of beïng.
 The ‘I’ is there even without the ‘am’.
 So is the pure light there whether you say ‘I’ or not.
 Become aware of that pure light and you will never lose it.
-The beïngness in beïng, the awareness in consciousness, the interest in every experience — it is not describable, yet perfectly accessible, for there is nothing else.
+The beïngness in beïng, the awareness in consciousness, the interest in every experiënce — it is not describable, yet perfectly accessible, for there is nothing else.

 **Q:**&ensp;You talk of reality directly — as the all-pervading, ever-present, eternal, all-knowing, all-energising first cause.
-There are other teachers who refuse to discuss reälity at all.
+There are other teachers who refuse to discuss reality at all.
-They say reälity is beyond the mind, while all discussions are within the realm of the mind, which is the home of the unreal.
+They say reality is beyond the mind, while all discussions are within the realm of the mind, which is the home of the unreal.
 Their approach is negative: they pinpoint the unreal and thus go beyond it into the real.

 **M:**&ensp;The difference lies in the words only.